what is investing?

 types of investments

-Before you actually invest, it’s important to understand the basics about different types of investments.
+Before you invest, it’s important to understand the basics about different types of investments.
 Click a type to learn more.

 COMPOUNDING MONEY GROWS